 6:00 – 7:00 Kayak and watch the bats fly out from under the bridge while the sun sets

 Making it official means having a marriage license or certificate!
 Some couples choose to get all of the paperwork done beforehand so they don’t have to worry about it on their actual elopement day.
-If you want to do it on the day of, you'll need someone who is ordained to sign your paperwork!
-The requirements vary depending on the county you are in so please do your own research.
+If you want to do it on the day of, you’ll need someone who is ordained to sign your paperwork!
+The requirements vary depending on the county you are in so please do research on your own!!

 If you don’t believe in getting the government involved then you can have a commitment ceremony instead!

-Here are a couple of fashion forward hiking boot brands, when in doubt REI will have your back;
+Here are a couple of aesthetically pleasing hiking boot brands;

 Pro Tip – Break in your shoes long before your elopement day!
 Your feet will thank you.